 Action: (Manage, Observe, or Deny)

 Having specified which computers the policy should effect (i.e. Section and Scope), the intended behavior is specified by the Action: Manage, Observe, or Deny.
 Regardless of which action is chosen, whenever a program launch is handled by the policy, usage information is recorded for the program launch, the product use, and the policy grant – this data is the basis for the program, product, and policy Usage reports.
-When the Action is set to Observe, the policy has no further effect.
+When the Action is set to Observe, the policy has no further effect other than logging use.
+Observe is the default action for our automatic policy wizard.
 When the action is set to Deny, however, then the client agent, KeyAccess, is instructed to block the launch – in this case the "usage" log will record the denial.

 When a product is governed by multiple policies, there is a configurable order (in the Product Details window) in which KeyServer will attempt to find a relevant policy.
 Note however, that Management policies always take precedence over Observe and Deny.
 If a client is in the scope of any Management policy for a product, then an attempt to launch an Application Component of the product will always result in either a license grant or license deny.
 Observe and Deny policies for a product will have no effect unless the computer using the product is out of scope for all Managment policies referencing the product – and furthermore, of course, each Observe or Deny policy has effect only within its scope.